 You need this Chickpea Curry Recipe in your life.

 1) Matt and I have morphed into avid gardeners.
-Okay fine, Matt is the avid gardener.
-(I try not to kill anything.)
-After reading a book on heirloom tomatoes I am determined to hone my gardening skills.
-I can
+Okay fine, Matt is the avid gardener and I try not to kill anything.

 2) The incredible health benefits.
-Someone around here's cholesterol is high.
-It's not mine, which feels a bit ironic considering Matt's more likely to order a grilled chicken salad when we eat out.
+My husband's cholesterol is high which feels a bit ironic considering Matt's more likely to order a salad when we eat out.
 Me?
-The bacon jam and cheddar burger with special sauce and french fries.
+The bacon jam and cheddar burger with special sauce and French fries (gluten free, please!).

 3) They taste amazing.
 Sometimes I am just plain tired of meat.
 (I said sometimes.
 See number two for reference) It's pretty incredible how you can transform vegetables into something so delicious.